 Guide to Bali: a final note

 As far as a simple guide to Bali goes, go and have a luxury experience that’s so easy, luscious and inexpensive, you might find it hard to match.
-Or, delve into the organised chaos and emerge with insights into life you wish you could experience at home.
+Or, delve into the organised chaos and emerge with insights into the life you wish you could experience at home.
 The thing is, even if you’re staying in a six-star resort, you’ll eventually come across the angry bark of a stray dog, an ant-infested corner in the bathroom or an inconvenient blackout.
 It’s a place where everything goes and you’re best to expect the unexpected.

 Travel writer and regular Bali resident, Paul Walters, once described the Bali lifestyle to me as one with precious few ‘rules’.
 Coming from Australia, I mentioned that just riding a pushbike without a helmet offers welcomed relief for me, from unnecessary restrictions.
 The restrictions in Bali are of a different kind, but only if you’re a stickler for Western-style organisation and bug-free environs.
 I say, give me an outdoor shower beneath the shade of a frangipani tree any day.